RAM3D are Printing Ventilator Parts for COVID-19 Pandemic

-This project is a combined effort by doctor, Andrew Robinson, from Lakes District Health Board, Rotorua.
-Kilwell Fibretube Engineering Rotorua, who have been involved in reverse engineering and prototyping, and RAM3D, who have successfully redesigned the valve and will be full-scale manufacturing the part.
+This project is a combined effort by doctor, Andrew Robinson, from Lakes District Health Board in Rotorua, Kilwell Fibretube Engineering Rotorua (who have been involved in reverse engineering and prototyping) and us at RAM3D (who have successfully redesigned the valve and will be full-scale manufacturing the part).

 Prior to COVID-19 lockdown in New Zealand, we were approached by Kilwell Fibretube Engineering to assist in metal 3D printing a bridge part for an anaesthesia machine that was being converted to an intensive care ventilator.